iterorganization/IMAS-Python/docs/source/identifiers.rst

   a neutron, or a photon.
 - Plasma heating may come from neutral beam injection, electron cyclotron heating, ion cyclotron heating, lower hybrid heating, alpha particles.
+- Chemical elements and isotopes, which may have alternative naming conventions supported through aliases (e.g., "235U" and "U_235" for Uranium 235).

 Identifiers are a list of possible valid labels.
-Each label has three
+Each label has up to four
 representations:

 1. An index (integer)
 2. A name (short string)
 3. A description (long string)
+4. An alias (optional short string)

 Identifiers in IMAS-Python